 The COVID winter hardship payment is £100 for each child who gets free school meals because of low income.

-Who can get the payment
+Who could get the payment

 Check the full eligibility criteria for free school meals if you're not sure.